 Tire Wear Patterns

 A tire that’s worn in the center and not on the shoulders is overinflated.
-An underinflated tire will wear on its outer edges.
-Incorrect alignment angles and worn suspension components result in premature tire wear.
+An underinflated tire wears on its outer edges.
+Incorrect alignment angles and worn suspension components also result in premature tire wear.

-The camber angle is the inward or outward tilt of the top of the tire as viewed from the front of the vehicle.
-Too much positive (+) camber will cause the outside tread of the tire to wear.
-Too much negative (-) camber will result in a worn inside tire tread.
+The camber angle is the inward and outward tilt of the top of the tire as viewed from the front of the vehicle.
+Too much positive (+) camber causes the outside tread of the tire to wear.
+Too much negative (-) camber causes the inside of the tire tread to wear prematurely.
 Worn struts, shocks, or incorrect toe results in tire cupping.
-Cupped tires will cause a growl that increases with vehicle speed.
+Cupped tires cause a growl that increases with vehicle speed.